xmarduel/pycut/README.md

 This forces me to have 2 versions of the clipperlib python wrapper, because the 6.1.3 seems better when combining paths (not so much interpolated points)...

+HINT: actually buggy, cannot mix the two clipper versions, so using 6.4.2 with too many clipper points generated at offset execution, but tabs separation OK

 Note: jsCut does not utilize clipper for the tabs handling, but an other c++ wrapper.